CryptozombiesHQ/cryptozombie-lessons/2/9-internalfunctions.md

 In addition to `public` and `private`, Solidity has two more types of visibility for functions: `internal` and `external`.

-`internal` is the same as `private`, except that it's also accessible to functions that inherit from this contract. **(Hey, that sounds like what we want here!)**.
+`internal` is the same as `private`, except that it's also accessible to contracts that inherit from this contract. **(Hey, that sounds like what we want here!)**.

-`external` is similar to `public`, except that these functions can ONLY be called outside the contract (it can't be called by other functions inside that contract).
+`external` is similar to `public`, except that these functions can ONLY be called outside the contract — they can't be called by other functions inside that contract.
 We'll talk about why you might want to use `external` vs `public` later.

 For declaring `internal` or `external` functions, the syntax is the same as `private` and `public`: